Sexual Assault Involving Penetration

 General Overview

 There are various forms of sexual assault mentioned in the Penal Code 1871.
 One such form is mentioned under section 376.
 The offense provided is known as sexual assault involving penetration.
-Sexual assault involving penetration is different from the offense of rape, which is one of the highest categories of sexual assault.
+Sexual assault involving penetration is different from the offence of rape, which is one of the highest categories of sexual assault.
 The gender of the offender is irrelevant for the commission of the crime as mentioned under the different subsections of section 376 of the Penal Code.

 What is Sexual Assault Involving Penetration?